WebOrigami/docs/content/language/expressions.md

 That `expression` will not be evaluated immediately, only later when the function is invoked.

-For example, the [`Tree.map`](/builtins/tree/map.html) builtin function can apply another function to a tree's values and/or keys.
-To define a function that will be evaluated in the context of each tree value, you can use an arrow function:
+For example, the [`Tree.map`](/builtins/tree/map.html) builtin function can apply another function to a map's values and/or keys.
+To define a function that will be evaluated in the context of each of the map's values, you can use an arrow function:

 ```console
 $ ori "Tree.map(['a', 'b', 'c'], (letter) => letter.toUpperCase())"